Tunguska Nature Reserve: Climate and ecoregion

 Tunguska is located in the East Siberian taiga ecoregion, which sits between the Yenisei River and Lena River.
 Its northern border reaches the Arctic Circle, and its southern border reaches 52°N latitude.
 The dominant vegetation is light coniferous taiga with Dahurian larch (Larix gmelinii) forming the canopy in areas with low snow cover.
 This ecoregion is rich in minerals.

 The climate of Tunguska is Subarctic climate, without dry season (Köppen climate classification Subarctic climate (Dfc)).
 This climate is characterized by mild summers (only 1–3 months above 10 °C) and cold, snowy winters (coldest month below -3 °C).

 Flora and fauna

 About 70% of the territory is forested, a further 15-20% is swamp.
-Aside from the dominant pine and larch there are occasional spruce and cedar.
+Aside from the dominant larch (Larix × czekanowskii, Larix gmelinii) and pine (Pinus sylvestris, Pinus sibirica) there are occasional spruce (Picea obovata).
 There is undergrowth of alder, dwarf birch, cranberries, blueberries, grasses, mosses and a covering of lichens.
 Scientists on the reserve have recorded 314 species of angiosperms.

 The animals of the reserve are characteristic of the central Siberian taiga.
 Mammals include elk, brown bear, sable, squirrel, wolf, caribou, and wolverine.
 Scientists on the reserve have recorded 41 species of mammals and 19 species of fish.
 Birds are mostly wetland species; 170 species have been recorded in the territory.